-The Team PHenomenal Hope Grant Program will reward studies of basic science, translational science or clinical research/need in the field of pulmonary hypertension.
+The Team PHenomenal Hope Award Program will reward studies of basic science, translational science or clinical research/need in the field of pulmonary hypertension.
 As such, this program will provide an opportunity for individuals to affect the quality of medical care and improve the lives of patients with pulmonary hypertension.

-The Team PHenomenal Hope Grant Program has been created by Team PHenomenal Hope; initially, it will provide grants up to $50,000 to investigators during a 12-month period.
-The awards will be chosen by the Team PHenomenal Hope Grant Steering Committee based on scientific merit, originality, feasibility, and/or clinical applicability to the diagnosis and treatment of patients with pulmonary hypertension.
+The Team PHenomenal Hope Award Program has been created by Team PHenomenal Hope; initially, it will provide awards up to $50,000 to investigators during a 12-month period.
+The awards will be chosen by the Team PHenomenal Hope Award Steering Committee based on scientific merit, originality, feasibility, and/or clinical applicability to the diagnosis and treatment of patients with pulmonary hypertension.
 The proposal must be deemed achievable within the one year time frame and within the noted fiscal allocation ($50,000).
 The Steering Committee for the Program was selected by Executive Board of Team Phenomenal Hope and is currently four members: Patty George, Hunter Champion, Ray Benza and Hap Farber.

 Harrison Farber, MD